The c-ffi Library

 Takes a designator class and returns the size of the C type that the class designates.

-- Signature:
+Signature:

 size-of designator-class => size

-- Parameters:
+Parameters:

-designator-class – A subclass of
+• designator-class – A subclass of <C-value>.

-- Values:
+Values:

-- Discussion:
+Discussion:

 Takes a designator class and returns the size of the C type that the class designates.

-does on the target platform.
+The size-of function can be applied to any designator class.
+However, if it is applied to <C-void>, <C-value>, or <C-struct>, it returns zero.
+It corresponds to C’s sizeof operator and returns an integer, size, in the same units as sizeof does on the target platform.
 It can be useful when allocating a C object whose declared size is not accurate and has to be adjusted manually.

 Takes a designator class and returns the alignment of the C type that the class designates.

-- Signature:
+Signature:

 alignment-of designator-class => alignment

-- Parameters:
+Parameters:

-designator-class – A subclass of
+• designator-class – A subclass of <C-value>.

-- Values:
+Values:

-- Discussion:
+Discussion:

-function can be applied to any designator class.
-It returns the alignment as an integer, in the same units assize-of
+Takes a designator class and returns the alignment of the C type that the class designates.
+The alignment-of function can be applied to any designator class.
+It returns the alignment as an integer, in the same units as size-of does.

-Fundamental numeric type designator classes¶
+Fundamental numeric type designator classes

 This section describes the pre-defined designator classes for fundamental C numeric types.
 On page Designator classes we saw that none of these designator types are instantiable: a number on one side of the interface is converted to a number on the other side with the same value.